790gradml/gradML/intro.md

   Markov Decision Process                 High                            Lots of historical information Reinforcement Learning                  High                            Minimal information, learn as you go

 The fundamental challenge in reinforcement learning is *explore vs exploit*.
-An example of poor decision is it is difficult to find blue sweater for young girls.
-To maximize profit (*exploit*), clothes makers choose not to make or make very few blue sweaters such that blue sweaters are hard to find and expensive.
 An important application of reinforcement learning is automated game player.
 We'll do a case study on AlphaGoZero.

 ## And then, What Is Not Cover, But Of Interest